Best News & Books Apps for Apple Devices (2026)

 8. Bible

 The hugely popular YouVersion Bible app offers dozens of translations, reading plans and a daily verse, all for free with no ads.
 We appreciated how plans break big goals into small daily readings, and how easily you can switch versions side by side.
-It syncs your highlights across iPhone, iPad and Mac.
-The audio narration is a quiet highlight, perfect for listening during a commute or a slow morning.
+It syncs your highlights across iPhone, iPad and the web.
+The audio narration is a quiet highlight, well suited to listening during a commute or a slow morning.

 9. Bible apps